Happier-Lives-Institute/Shallow-Immigration-Report-For-FP/README.md

 # Immigration Shallow Report

-These files are for the shallow report on immigration, conducted by the Happier Lives Institute and funded Founders Pledge.
+These files are for the shallow report on immigration, conducted by the Happier Lives Institute and funded by Founders Pledge.

 The R script is used for the modelling.